influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/https_setup.md

 >
     # Configuration for influxdb server to send metrics to
     [[outputs.influxdb]]
-      ## The full HTTP or UDP endpoint URL for your InfluxDB instance.
+      ## The full HTTP or UDP endpoint URL for your InfluxEnterprise instance.
       ## Multiple urls can be specified as part of the same cluster,
       ## this means that only ONE of the urls will be written to each interval.
       # urls = ["udp://localhost:8089"] # UDP endpoint example